SyneRBI/SIRF-Exercises/notebooks/Synergistic/README.md

 #### Convert to STIR

-The script will convert the native brainweb data into stir interfile format.
+The script will convert the native brainweb data into STIR interfile format.
 It will also create cropped versions of the files, which have the suffixes `_small`.
 Most of the notebooks use these to speed up reconstruction times.
 But you could equally use the full-size images.

 #### Forward project
 The images are then forward projected, and the resulting noise and noiseless sinograms are created.